 Most people know that real estate can help accelerate your financial goals.
 However, many people feel that they don’t have the time, understanding, or cash to get started with real estate.
 Fundrise is looking to change that.
 In our Fundrise review, learn more about the Fundrise features we love and how they stack up to their competitors.

-Then, you can determine if Fundrise fits in your financial plan.
+Then, you can determine if Fundrise fits into your financial plan.
 Let’s dive in!

 Who is Fundrise?

 Fundrise is a real estate investing platform that was created in 2012.
 Headquartered in Washington D.C., Fundrise continues to earn accolades as a top option for people looking to grow their investing portfolio.

 Their goal is to give people a better way to invest in real estate.
 The fact that they have over 1 billion dollars in equity under their management suggests they are well on their way!

 And this isn’t just big-money investors.
 In fact, nearly 400,000 people invest with Fundrise.
 That's the goal of Fundrise–to give anyone who wants to invest in real estate, a way to do so.
 In developing this platform, Fundrise uses the power of technology to lower costs and raise the accessibility of real estate.

 Investors can get started with as little as $10.
 You create a portfolio strategy that meets your goals and risk tolerance.
 Then, Fundrise pairs you with eREITS or other investment fund options that best fit your strategy.
 Afterward, Fundrise pools your money with other investors, allowing you to invest in private residential and commercial properties.

 Fundrise also helps you stick to your goals.
 They keep tabs on your portfolio to make sure your investments still match your strategy.
 Plus, as more opportunities to invest come up, they’ll make you aware of them.
 It’s “set it and forget it” investing in the real estate world!